 You now have the option of requiring your employee to provide you with a medical certification.
 This can be done through form WH-380E.
 Though this is optional, it is recommended that you require these certifications.
 You also have the right to request a second or third medical opinion on your own dollar if you have any doubts as to the authenticity of the medical certification.
 Just remember, you must apply your conditions consistently; if you require the medical certification in one case, it must be required in all similar cases.
 You cannot have requirements for taking FMLA leave that are inconsistent with taking other similar leaves within your organization.
 This is also a great tool for mitigating FMLA abuse.

-Need some extra help with medical certifications?
+Need some extra help with medical certification forms?
 Check out this blog post.

 While this is an overview of the various forms required for managing the FMLA, it is by no means an exhaustive list!
-Adopting a technology solution could make a world of difference when it comes to managing the various forms involved in the FMLA!
-Presagia’s system includes the forms and letters to manage more than 35 events in the lifecycle of a leave - from the initial notice to return to work.
+Adopting an FMLA software solution could make a world of difference when it comes to managing the various forms involved in the FMLA!
+Presagia’s leave management system includes the forms and letters to manage more than 35 events in the lifecycle of a leave - from the initial notice to return to work.
 They’ve been designed to auto-fill with all necessary information, saving employers valuable time.
 Here are a few more reasons to make the switch:

 - Our sophisticated compliance engine gives you access to over 450 pieces of federal, state and municipal FMLA leave legislation that are continuously updated to keep you in the clear.